Vadda Ghallughara: Historiography

 A first-hand account of the Vadda Ghalughara is presented in the Tahmasnama, written by Tahmas Khan Miskin, a Turkic commander of Zain Khan of Sirhind's army and a scholar who was present during the massacre.'
+A Sikh account of the genocide can be found in Rattan Singh Bhangu's 19th century work Panth Prakash, specifically in the episode Sakhi Ghallughare au Malerahi au Kuparhirai ki ("Eye-witness account of Kup-Rahira-Malerkotla Ghallughara") found in the work.
+Rattan Singh had a number of eyewitnesses within his social-circle he consulted in-order to prepare his account of the event.

-Memorial
+Legacy

-For a long time, no memorial was constructed commemorating the massacre due to the local population of Kup, Rahira, Kutba, and Bahmania villages being heavily dominated by Muslims originally, descendants of the same villagers who slaughtered Sikhs who sought shelter from them during the massacre.'
-After the 1947 partition of Punjab, a monument was constructed and several gurdwaras were built along the route of the massacre, such as two named 'Gurdwara Shahid Ganj Vadda Ghallughara Sahib' at Rahira village with a monument constructed nearby commemorating the event.'
-A local railway station was renamed 'Ghallughara Rahira Railway Station' in-memory of the history of the area.'
-At Kutba village, a gurdwara named 'Gurdwara Att Vadda Ghallughara Sahib' was established and a Nishan Sahib (Sikh religious flag) was erected on the bank of the historical dhab (body of water) that both forces stopped and rested at to replenish their thirst in-midst of the action of that day.'
-However, in 1970–1971, the historical dhab was filled with earth admixed with ploughable soil and was distributed as agricultural land to local farmers, so the historical body of water no longer exists.'
-A gurdwara named 'Gurdwara Dhab Sahib' was constructed on the former location of the dhab.'
+For a long time, no memorial was constructed commemorating the massacre due to the local population of Kup, Rahira, Kutba, and Bahmania villages being heavily dominated by Muslims originally, descendants of the same villagers who slaughtered Sikhs who sought shelter from them during the massacre.
+After the 1947 partition of Punjab, a monument was constructed and several gurdwaras were built along the route of the massacre, such as two named 'Gurdwara Shahid Ganj Vadda Ghallughara Sahib' at Rahira village with a monument constructed nearby commemorating the event.
+A local railway station was renamed 'Ghallughara Rahira Railway Station' in-memory of the history of the area.
+At Kutba village, a gurdwara named 'Gurdwara Att Vadda Ghallughara Sahib' was established and a Nishan Sahib (Sikh religious flag) was erected on the bank of the historical dhab (body of water) that both forces stopped and rested at to replenish their thirst in-midst of the action of that day.
+However, in 1970–1971, the historical dhab was filled with earth admixed with ploughable soil and was distributed as agricultural land to local farmers, so the historical body of water no longer exists.
+A gurdwara named 'Gurdwara Dhab Sahib' was constructed on the former location of the dhab.
 At Gehal village, a gurdwara commemorating the event was erected within the complex of the local 'Gurdwara Sri Guru Har Rai Sahib'.'
+A memorial was inaugurated by Parkash Singh Badal in 2011 at Kup-Rahira in Sangrur district but it faces mismanagement and neglect, receiving few visitors.
+The Kutba Ghallughara Yadgari Gurdwara Committee operates in Kutba.